mozilla/www.ccadb.org/cas/public-group.md

 Prior to a Root Store Operator initiating a CCADB root inclusion public discussion, the following must occur:

 1. A CA Owner must have an account in CCADB.
-2. A completed 'Add/Update Root Request' case must exist in CCADB for the root CA certificate(s).
-A completed case must include all required information set forth in each of the following tabs in the case: CA OWNER, AUDITS, POLICY DOCUMENTS, ROOT INFORMATION, and if applicable, TEST WEBSITES.
+2. A completed 'Add/Update Root Request' Case must exist in the CCADB for the root CA certificate(s).
+A completed Case must include all required information set forth in each of the following tabs in the Case: CA OWNER, AUDITS, NON-AUDIT DOCUMENTS, ROOT INFORMATION, and if applicable, TEST WEBSITES.
 Specifically, required 'ROOT INFORMATION' is:
     * Background information that identifies why the CA needs to be considered for inclusion and the unique function of the CA.
     * The full CRL issued by the CA, or when there is no full CRL for the certificates issued by this CA, a JSON array whose elements are URLs of partial CRLs that when combined are the equivalent of a full CRL for the certificates issued by the CA.
     * All 'PKI Hierarchy Information', which details: